Zilus/photograpress/README.md

 ====================
 `$ git pull origin master`

+If it gets you overriting by merge errors, and you want to fetch anyway:

+`git fetch --all`

+`git reset --hard origin/master`

 DO NOT import photograpress.sql file to database (just for new installations)

 To get your access token run: